AJ-Gonzalez/rxgemini/README.md

 - Documentation on usage and setup.
 - Feature requests.
 - A proper logo.
 (I have a couple ideas but cannot draw like that)

+For now I am the sole developer, however this will change in the future.

+## Notes

+The RX in the name is inspired by both the RX-78-2 Mobile Suit from Gundam, and the Mazda FC Rx7 sportscar.
+Gemini refers to the constellation and the NASA Program.